NapthaAI/http-oauth-mcp-server/README.md

 For simplicity, we have opted for the former option using Auth0.

+To get started:
+1. Create an Auth0 account
+2. Create at least one connection, e.g. Google or GitHub
+3. Promote the connection to a _domain-level connection_.
+Since new OAuth clients are registered by each MCP client, you can't configure your IDP connections on a per-application/client basis.
+This means your connections need to be available for all apps in your domain.
+You can [learn how do this here](https://auth0.com/docs/authenticate/identity-providers/promote-connections-to-domain-level).
+4. Enable Dynamic Client Registration (auth0 also calls this "Dynamic Application Registration").
+You can [learn how to do this here](https://auth0.com/docs/get-started/applications/dynamic-client-registration)

 ## Dependencies
 [Bun](https://bun.sh), a fast all-in-one JavaScript runtime, is the recommended runtime and package manager for this repository.
 Limited compatibility testing has been done with `npm` + `tsc`.